- Optimizely Feature Experimentation

 Normallikelihood for observed data (sample mean) and usesNormalpriors for the population mean. - The posterior distribution for the population mean is also a

 Normaldistribution. - Data transformation – For non-normal data, the normal-normal model typically works fine due to the Central Limit Theorem, provided that the variance of the data is not close to infinity.
-In addition, Optimizely can apply techniques like log transformation or inverse hyperbolic sine transformation to make the data more amenable to normal distribution assumptions.

 - Assumes a